jerbarnes/semeval22_structured_sentiment/README.md

 ## Baselines

 The task organizers provide two baselines: one that takes a sequence-labelling approach and a second that converts the problem to a dependency graph parsing task.
+You can find both of them in [baselines](./baselines).

+## Important dates

+   - Training data ready: September 3, 2021
+   - Evaluation data ready: December 3, 2021
+   - Evaluation start: January 10, 2022
+   - Evaluation end: by January 31, 2022
+   - Paper submissions due: roughly February 23, 2022
+   - Notification to authors: March 31, 2022

 ## Frequently asked questions